Samuel Hardy

 of Beat Bank, Denton, Lancashire

-Samuel Hardy was a veteran of the Napoleonic Wars (1803-1815) that were fought as a continuation of the French Revolution of 1789.
+Samuel Hardy (1791-10 Apr 1865) was a veteran of the Napoleonic Wars (1803-1815) that were fought as a continuation of the French Revolution of 1789.
 He was born at Beat Bank, Denton, in 1791 and he was the second son of William Hardy, a carpenter.
-As soon as he was old enough to work he was apprenticed to Thomas Shaw, a shoe maker (cordwainer), who had premises at Three Lane Ends, in the vicinity of the Masons Arms at the junction of Stockport Road, Stockport Lane and Two Trees Lane.
+As soon as he was old enough to work he was apprenticed to Thomas Shaw, a shoe maker (cordwainer), who had premises at Three Lane Ends, in the vicinity of the Masons Arms at the junction of Long Ln, Stockport Ln and Two Trees Ln.

 1841 Census